Philippines Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - The Philippines has extremely strict drug laws with severe penalties including life imprisonment and death penalty
+- Illegal drugs and narcotics - severe penalties including life imprisonment.

-- Firearms, explosives, and ammunition - Without proper permits and licenses from Philippine National Police
+- Firearms, explosives, and ammunition without prior permit from the Philippine National Police.

 Restricted Items